 The Abbot of Bisham, John Cordery, is said to have cursed the building thus: "As God is my witness, this property shall ne’er be inherited by two direct successors, for its sons will be hounded by misfortune", as he was dragged from it.
 Today, nothing remains of the abbey church or its associated buildings.

-Find out about our bridal suite and guest rooms.
+Find out about our guest rooms at Bisham Abbey.